Welcome to our second virtual ASPS.

 Student

-Background: Research examining implicit theories of emotion suggest entity theory of emotion views personality and emotion as fixed and unchangeable; when experiencing negative affect, the individual will be less inclined to alleviate their emotional state (King & dela Rosa, 2019).
+Abstract Background: Research examining implicit theories of emotion suggest entity theory of emotion views personality and emotion as fixed and unchangeable; when experiencing negative affect, the individual will be less inclined to alleviate their emotional state (King & dela Rosa, 2019).
 According to entity theory, individuals engage in avoidance behaviors, such as alcohol misuse, when exposed to negative stimuli to ease their negative emotions (De Castella, 2017; Kappes & Schikowski, 2013).
 Similarly, individuals high in negative urgency (NU), the inclination to act recklessly while under distress (Kaiser et al., 2012), utilize avoidance tactics, like alcohol consumption, at greater rates compared to recreational drinkers (Cyder et al., 2013; Fischer et al., 2004; Kaiser et al., 2012; VanderVeen et al., 2016).
 Further, previous research has suggested high-NU participants have difficulties utilizing positive coping behaviors (Kaiser et al., 2012).
 The current research aims to investigate the relationship implicit emotionality (entity theory) and problematic alcohol consumption and how this relationship varies by individuals high and low in trait-level negative urgency (NU).
 We hypothesized individuals high in entity emotionality would engage in more problematic drinking behaviors and that this relationship will be stronger in individuals with higher NU scores.
 Method: As part of a larger study, 71 participants (59.72% Female, Mage = 24.5, SDage = 3.48, 77.77% White, 8.33% Hispanic or Latino, 4.17% Black or African American, 2.78% American Indian or Alaska Native) were recruited and administered an assessment of negative urgency through the SUPPS (Cyders et al., 2014).
 Individuals scoring 7 or less on the SUPPS were placed in the low-NU group (n = 47) and individuals scoring 11 or greater on the SUPPS were placed in the high-NU group (n = 25).
 To assess hazardous alcohol use, participants completed the Alcohol Use Disorders Identification Test (AUDIT; Saunders et al., 1993).
 To assess endorsement of emotional fixedness, in line with entity theories of emotion, participants were administered the Theories of Emotion Scale (TOE; Tamir et al., 2007).
 Results: A hierarchical linear regression was run with TOE average score loaded as the predictor in the first step, TOE and NU group (low-NU =0; high-NU = 1) loaded as predictors in the second step, and their interaction loaded in the final step, and AUDIT total score loaded as the outcome variable.
 The first step was marginally significant, F(70) = 3.953, p = 0.051, ηp2 = 0.053, with TOE average score, β = -0.231, p = 0.051, predicting AUDIT scores; higher AUDIT scores were associated with lower TOE scores (entity theory).
 The second step was significant, F(69) = 4.126, p < 0.05, ηp2 = 0.056, with TOE average score, β = -0.220, p = 0.057, and NU group, β = 0.231, p = 0.046, significantly predicting AUDIT scores.
 In the final step, we predicted hazardous drinking (total AUDIT scores) from TOE, β = -0.154, p = 0.272, NU group, β = 0.581, p = 0.192, and their interaction, β = -0.365, p = 0.414; this model was not significant, F(68) = 0.675, p = 0.41, ηp2 = 0.001.
 Discussion: Entity emotionality was not significantly associated with greater hazardous alcohol use; however, high-NU was significantly associated with greater hazardous alcohol use.
 Furthermore, the relationship between high-NU and AUDIT score was not moderated by entity emotionality.
 While high-NU individuals utilize similar coping strategies to those who endorse entity theory, their rational for choosing these coping strategies could be different.
 This is one possible explanation of our results.
 It is important to note the current study had a relatively small sample size; future research should examine these relationships in a larger sample.
 Although entity emotionality was not significantly related with trait-NU and alcohol consumption in our study, further research is warranted investigating this theory with other problematic personality characteristics.
 Specifically, assessing entity emotionality with other re-appraisal strategies, especially as it relates to avoidance and negative urgency, is an important area to further explore as it may be a useful treatment target for individuals who engage in hazardous drinking (De Castella, 2017; Kappes & Schikowski, 2013; Cyder et al., 2013).
 Future studies should continue to investigate entity theory of emotionality as it relates to coping behaviors.

 Cara Monk, Emily Heldt, Paige Smith, & Z’kiah Kuykendall (Dr. Anna Park)